How can you determine your hair type and care for it properly?

 Less porosity implies that the cuticle layer is intact and therefore such hair will need hair products to be put in when the hair is wet, to facilitate absorption.
 Therefore, the classification of hair is based on the texture and shape of the individual hair shaft.

 Shop the Dr. Balwi Hairbrush

 Are you worried about the amount of hair you find in your hairbrush?
-If you’re looking for a hairbrush to help you prevent hair loss, the Dr. Balwi Hairbrush is gentle on the scalp and hair strands to help reduce breakage while brushing.
+If you’re looking for a hairbrush to help you strengthen your hair, the Dr. Balwi Hairbrush is gentle on the scalp and hair strands to help reduce breakage while brushing.

 What are the different types of hair?

 There are several categories that determine your hair type.
 The four basic categories are; straight, wavy, curly and coily, with three subcategories of each.
 You may find that your hair falls into more than one category but that is perfectly normal.